 4. Delete Previous Messages

-Return to your default messenger's settings if you can't download pictures or videos.
+So go back to your default messenger's settings if you can't download pictures or videos.
 Delete your old messages to clear up space on your phone.
-After clearing the memory of older MMS messages, some phones with start downloading MMS files again.
+After clearing the memory of older MMS messages, some phone numbers will start downloading MMS files again.

 5. Change to a Different Messaging App